cartesi/image-kernel/README.md

 ## Usage

-The purpose of this image is to build the `kernel.bin` artifact so it can be used with the emulator.
+The purpose of this image is to build the `linux.bin` artifact so it can be used with the emulator.
 For instructions on how to do that, please see the emulator documentation.

 If you want to play around on the environment you can also do: